 - How therapeutic index is determined

 The therapeutic index of a drug is the ratio of the dose that produces toxicity to the dose that produces a clinically desired or effective response in a population of individuals.

-Where: TD50 is the dose of drug that causes a toxic response in 50% of the population and ED50 is the dose of drug that is therapeutically effective in 50% of the population.
+Where: TD50 is the dose of a drug that causes a toxic response in 50% of the population and ED50 is the dose of a drug that is therapeutically effective in 50% of the population.

-Therapeutic index and quantal dose response curves
+Therapeutic index and quantal dose-response curves

-Both ED50 and TD50 are calculated from quantal dose response curves, which represent the frequency with which each dose of drug elicits the desired response or toxic effect in the population.
+Both ED50 and TD50 are calculated from quantal dose-response curves, which represent the frequency with which each dose of drug elicits the desired response or toxic effect in the population.

 There are some important characteristics of quantal dose-response curves (see image above) that are worth noting:

 - Dose of the drug in plasma is plotted on the horizontal axis while the percentage of individuals (animals or humans) that responds or shows a toxic effect is represented on the vertical axis.

 - These curves measure all or none (positive or negative) responses.
 Some examples of positive responses include relief of headache for an antimigraine drug, an increase in heart rate of at least 20 bpm for a cardiac stimulant, or a 10 mmHg fall in diastolic blood pressure for an antihypertensive.